Extracting a Tooth: Cost, What to Expect, Aftercare & Recovery

 Tooth extractions cost anywhere from $140-$450 per tooth, depending on the complexity of your case, your location, your dentist, and your specific needs.

-Simple vs. Surgical tooth extraction
+Simple vs. Surgical Extraction

 There are two main types of tooth extractions: simple tooth extraction and surgical tooth extraction.